synaodev/apostellein/README.md

 - [Daisuke Amaya](https://en.wikipedia.org/wiki/Daisuke_Amaya):
   The developer of Cave Story, Kero Blaster, and Pxtone Collage.
 If not for his work, I might have done something else with my life, and this project would not exist.
 - [Christopher Hebert](https://github.com/chebert):
   The creator of an extraordinary video series called [Reconstructing Cave Story](https://youtube.com/playlist?list=PL006xsVEsbKjSKBmLu1clo85yLrwjY67X).
-Apostellein's tilemap collision system is heavily based on his tilemap collision system.
+Apostéllein's tilemap collision system is heavily based on his tilemap collision system.
 - [SFML Team](https://github.com/sfml):
   The glCheck() and alCheck() macros all come from the [SFML library](https://github.com/sfml/sfml).
 - [Mikola Lysenko](https://github.com/mikolalysenko):